Skip to content

 1. Battery Voltage – The most common deep-cycle batteries are 12 volts.
 However, this is not the only size available.
 You can also purchase both 24V, 36V, and 48V batteries.
 Make sure that whatever size you buy matches the voltage on your inverter.

 2. Battery Connections – You can connect batteries via series or parallel connections.
-This does not apply to all batteries, though.
+However, this does not apply to all batteries.
 Some can only be wired in parallel.

 • Series – If you connect batteries in a series, you add the voltage for each battery.
 This means two 12V batteries = 24V and three 12V batteries = 36V, etc.